bsong97/optimera/README.md

 We denote the area of planted with barley, wheat, rice and maize as x1, x2, x3, x4

-The profit can be maximized by choosing optimal values for x1, x2, x3 and x4.
+The revenue can be maximized by choosing optimal values for x1, x2, x3 and x4.